rikkemortensen/workouttimer.life/README.md

 # Interval Timer

 A single-file interval (`index.html`).
 The app runs entirely client-side, with run history kept in the browser's `localStorage`.
+Published with Netlify.

 ## Running the tests locally